Trade directory · Boulder metro · Colorado

 Inspection Schedule

-Rough-in inspection before covering work, final inspection upon completion.
+Rough-in inspection before covering work, final inspection before energizing.
 Boulder typically schedules within 24-48 hours of request.
-Failed inspections require re-inspection fees.
+Additional inspections required for service upgrades and new construction.

 §4